chinese10kbar/staybusyrp.co.uk/[loaf]/loaf_spikestrips/README.md

 If you use esx_policejob, you can remove the built in functionality by removing `p_ld_stinger_s` from [the table](https://github.com/esx-framework/esx_policejob/blob/c62253c1fc9993e024bc68c50954035419995289/client/main.lua#L1378) in the `-- Enter / Exit entity zone events` thread in `esx_policejob/client/main.lua`.

-If you use qb-policejob, you can remove the built in functionality by removing [the thread](https://github.com/qbcore-framework/qb-policejob/blob/63026f9051f10abf703cc1b56ea5073a0c301c4f/client/objects.lua#L237) in `qb-policejob/client/object.lua` that handles the spike strip.
+If you use sb-policejob, you can remove the built in functionality by removing [the thread](https://github.com/qbcore-framework/sb-policejob/blob/63026f9051f10abf703cc1b56ea5073a0c301c4f/client/objects.lua#L237) in `sb-policejob/client/object.lua` that handles the spike strip.

 ### Dependencies